chaihahaha/Multiclass-Support-Vector-Machine/README.md

 # Multiclass Support Vector Machine Tensorflow

-This is a multiclass SVM implmented on Tensorflow by Shitong CHAI in 2019/07/13.
+This is a multiclass SVM implmented on Tensorflow by Shitong CHAI.
 Copyright Reserved.

 ### Use increase_dims() to increase the dimension of input features